sneakin-allie/food-ninja-tutorial/README.md

 Tailwind CSS Practice

-After reading the Tailwind CSS documentation and playing with some examples, I wanted to create a website to put it all together.
-I watched The Net Ninja's Tailwind tutorials on YouTube and created the recipe website along with him.
-Building this site allowed me to practice:
+After reading the Tailwind CSS documentation and playing with some examples, I wanted to create a webpage to put it all together.
+I watched The Net Ninja's Tailwind tutorials on YouTube and created a simple recipe webpage along with him.
+Building this page allowed me to practice:

 1. Intro & Setup
 2. HTML Template